Chino

 If we exercise and eat poorly, we’ll become fat.
 Fact.

-If we eat consciously & exercise, we’ll lose weight and stay trimmed.
+If we eat consciously & exercise, we’ll lose weight and stay trim.
 Fact.

 See you next time,